Active, safe and sustainable travel to and from school

-Active travel - on foot, bicycle or public transport - is supported and promoted by Croydon Council.
-Working alongside teams involved with education, Croydon Healthy Schools, public health, pollution and highways, the work is funded by Transport for London (TfL) and the council.
-The way a school or college and adjacent roads and pavements is built, maintained and run makes a difference to how active and how safe pupils and students are when getting to and from their site each day.
+Active travel (walking, scooting, cycling) for school journeys is supported and promoted by us.
+The way a school or college and nearby roads and pavements are built and run makes a difference to how active and how safe school communities are when getting to and from their site each day.

-The council expects educational establishments to manage that activity by writing and updating a School Travel Plan (STP).
-An STP is strictly required in support of any larger planning application by the school.
+We expect educational establishments to manage that activity by writing and updating a school travel plan (STP).
+An STP is required in support of any larger planning application by the school.
 The benefits of a good STP are:

 - healthier, more active pupils and staff